yurug/get-gitlab-forks/README.md

 # Get Gitlab Forks

-Do you want to retrieve all the forks of your gitlab project?
+Do you want to retrieve all the forks of your gitlab project you have access to?
 If so, this script could help you.

 To learn how to use it:

 ```
 ./get-gitlab-forks.sh -h